immuni-app/immuni-documentation/Technology.md

 HIS

 **Description**
 The provided OTP authorises the upload of the Mobile Client’s TEKs.
 This API will not be publicly exposed, to prevent unauthorised users from reaching it.
 Authentication for having the OTP Service and the HIS trust each other is configured at the infrastructure level.
-The payload also contains the start date of the symptoms, so that the Exposure Ingestion Service can use it to compute the Transmission Risk for each uploaded TEK.
+The payload also contains the start date of the symptoms.
+The Exposure Ingestion Service can use this date to determine the likelihood of the user having been contagious when a specific TEK was current.
+Those with the lowest probability can then be disregarded.

 **Resource hostname**
 The API is only accessible by the HIS